Roller coaster: By height

 Mega/Hyper coaster: Nitro at Six Flags Great Adventure, a Bolliger & Mabillard out and back coaster.

 Giga coaster: Millennium Force is a Intamin designed roller coaster at Cedar Point in Sandusky, Ohio.

 Strata coaster: Once the tallest coaster in the world, the 456 ft Kingda Ka at Six Flags Great Adventure closed in 2024.

 Several height classifications have been used by parks and manufacturers in marketing their roller coasters, as well as enthusiasts within the industry.
 One classification, the kiddie coaster, or family coaster, is a roller coaster specifically designed for younger riders.
 Following World War II, parks began pushing for more of them to be built in contrast to the height and age restrictions of standard designs at the time.
 Companies like Philadelphia Toboggan Company (PTC) developed scaled-down versions of their larger models to accommodate the demand.
 These typically featured lift hills smaller than 25 ft, and still do today.
 The rise of kiddie coasters soon led to the development of "junior" models that had lift hills up to 45 ft.
 A notable example of a junior coaster is the Sea Dragon – the oldest operating roller coaster from PTC's designer John Allen – which opened at Wyandot Lake in 1956 near Powell, Ohio.

 Hypercoaster

 A hypercoaster, occasionally stylized as hyper coaster, is a type of roller coaster with a height or drop of at least 200 ft.
-Moonsault Scramble, which debuted at Fuji-Q Highland in 1984, was the first to break this barrier, though the term hypercoaster was first coined by Cedar Point and Arrow Dynamics with the opening of Magnum XL-200 in 1989.
+Moonsault Scramble, which debuted at Fuji-Q Highland in 1984, was the first to break this barrier, though the term hypercoaster was coined by Cedar Point and Arrow Dynamics with the opening of Magnum XL-200 in 1989.
 Hypercoasters have become one of the most predominant types of roller coasters in the world, now led by manufacturers Bolliger & Mabillard and Intamin.

 Giga coaster

 A giga coaster is a type of roller coaster with a height or drop of at least 300 ft.
-The term was coined during the construction of the Millennium Force, a roller coaster built by Intamin on Cedar Point amusement park.
+The term was coined during the construction of the Millennium Force roller coaster built by Intamin on Cedar Point amusement park in 2000.
 Morgan and Bolliger & Mabillard have both also produced roller coasters in this class.